a5482pick/Chrome-App-Native-Messaging/README.md

 The native-messaging-example-host-file (Chrome App here https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/docs/examples/api/nativeMessaging/host/, and see https://developer.chrome.com/extensions/nativeMessaging) is modified in several alternative ways.
 A different Python module is used each time.
 The aim is only to demonstrate the main ideas of the messaging process.

 Code was tested on Python 2.7.6, for 'little endian'.
-(For 'big endian', pad the returned message's length with the zeros to the left instead).
-The required amount of this 'padding' will depend on the returned message's length.
-Longer messages will need less padding of the returned 32-bit word length message.
+(Big endian machines will require zero(s) to be added in opposite order).
+Note also that longer messages will need less padding with zeros for the returned 32-bit word length message.

 ----------------------